AbdullahAnsari-MentorSol/test-task/README.md

    Restructure the `jobs` package to support swappable provider implementations using a common Service Provider Interface (SPI), similar to the architecture in the `storage` package.
 This will allow for easier integration of different job dispatcher services in the future.

-3. **Add Azure Data Lake Storage Provider**

-   Implement a new storage provider in the `storage` package to add support for Azure Data Lake.
-This will expand the storage options available to the Data Platform, catering to projects that require Azure Data Lake integration.

 ## How to Approach the Task

-- **Time Management**: Please spend **no more than one day** (approximately 8 hours) on this test task.
+- **Time Management and Logging**: Please spend **no more than one day** (approximately 8 hours) on this test task.
 To keep the process efficient, try to complete your work within a timeframe of **2-3 days**.
+It's crucial to log your time accurately as you work.
+Retroactive time logging is not possible, so track your time diligently throughout the process and do not exceed the maximum allotted number of billable hours (8 hours).

 - **Quality Over Quantity**: Focus on delivering well-thought-out and high-quality code.
-It's better to thoroughly complete one challenge than to attempt all of them superficially.
+It's crucial to ensure that your changes actually work and that existing unit tests continue to pass.
+Remember, it's not just about completing the tasks; it's about how you approach them.
+Ensure your changes are well-tested, functional, and don't break existing functionality.

+- **Use of AI Tools**: You are free to use AI tools such as GitHub Copilot or Cursor AI.
+However, it's essential that you understand and can explain every change you make.
+Keep unnecessary changes to a minimum and ensure that your solution is functional and well-tested before submission.

 - **Communication**: If you have any questions or need clarification, feel free to reach out to us via Upwork.
 We're here to help!